Koffee with Karan: Opinions

-Seasons
+History

-Koffee with Karan premiered on 19 November 2004 on Star World with guests Shah Rukh Khan and Kajol, the lead pair from Johar's, at the time, two directorial ventures, Kuch Kuch Hota Hai and Kabhi Khushi Kabhie Gham.
-Shah Rukh Khan made his third appearance (second as the featured guest) in the season finale alongside Amitabh Bachchan, another co-star from Kabhi Khushi Kabhie Gham.
+Koffee with Karan premiered on 19 November 2004 on Star World with guests Shah Rukh Khan and Kajol, the lead pair from Johar's two most recent directorial ventures, Kuch Kuch Hota Hai (1998) and Kabhi Khushi Kabhie Gham (2001).
+Khan made his third appearance (second as the featured guest) in the season finale alongside Amitabh Bachchan, another co-star from Kabhi Khushi Kabhie Gham.
 Additional guests for the finale included Kajol, Jaya Bachchan, Sanjay Leela Bhansali, Farhan Akhtar, and Farah Khan.

 Season 2 began airing on 11 February 2007 and it was simulcasted on Star One alongside Star World.
 For the 15th episode of the season, Hollywood actor Richard Gere appeared as the sole guest.
 The season wrapped up on 16 September 2007 with introduction of the Koffee Awards.

 By May 2010, it was confirmed that season 3 was set to air that year.
 Initially reported to air in July or August, season 3 premiered on 7 November 2010 with guests Aishwarya Bachchan and Abhishek Bachchan.
 Indian tennis player, Mahesh Bhupathi, appeared alongside his, then-fiancé and now, wife Lara Dutta.
 He is the first ever sports personality to be featured on the show.
 The Koffee Awards was brought back for the season 3 finale which aired on 17 April 2011.

-On 8 September 2013, Karan Johar told IANS, "Koffee With Karan will be on air in December.
+On 8 September 2013, Karan Johar told IANS, "Koffee With Karan season 3 will be on air in December.
 I will start shooting for it in December".
 Later that month, Salman Khan was confirmed to make his debut in the season premiere which aired on 1 December 2013.
 The premiere also saw the appearance of Khan's father, veteran screenwriter Salim Khan, who joined him halfway through in the episode.
 Along with Khan, many other established Bollywood celebrities appeared for the first time this season.
 They include Aamir Khan, Kiran Rao, Akshay Kumar, Emraan Hashmi, Mahesh Bhatt, Anurag Kashyap, Juhi Chawla, and Rohit Shetty.
 While the show had retained its primetime slot since the second season, the 14th episode of season 4, featuring India-born Hollywood actress Freida Pinto and Nargis Fakhri, was moved to the late night slot reportedly due to the channel's view that the content "was too bold for prime time viewing".
-Several celebrities who were regulars in the past, including Rani Mukerji, Hrithik Roshan, Saif Ali Khan, Sanjay Dutt, Ekta Kapoor, John Abraham, and Lara Dutta, did not appear in season four with the most notable absence being that of Shah Rukh Khan.
+Several celebrities who were regulars in the past, including Rani Mukerji, Hrithik Roshan, Saif Ali Khan, Sanjay Dutt, Ekta Kapoor, John Abraham, and Lara Dutta, did not appear in season four, with the most notable absence being that of Shah Rukh Khan.
 Both Khan and Saif Ali Khan have since appeared on the show in the following season.